Car Wash (film): Pre-production

 The producers originally intended the project to be a stage production, which would feature a replica car wash on stage, hoping that the project, if successful, could be adapted as a movie.
 They pitched the idea to Universal Pictures' then-president Ned Tanen, who persuaded them to make the film version instead.
 Joel Schumacher was chosen to write based on his work writing Sparkle.

 Music

 The soundtrack was recorded before filming commenced.
-The director Michael Schultz wanted the actors to actually listen to the same music that would later be added in post-production while filming the sc<enes.
+The director Michael Schultz wanted the actors to actually listen to the same music that would later be added in post-production while filming the scenes.

 The soundtrack album Car Wash, recorded by Rose Royce, was a major success, yielding three Billboard R&B Top Ten singles: "Car Wash", "I Wanna Get Next to You", and "I'm Going Down".
 The title track, written and produced by Norman Whitfield, was a #1 hit and was one of the biggest hit singles of the disco era.
 Meanwhile, the Pointer Sisters' "You Gotta Believe" — which the group performed during their cameo as the Wilson Sisters in the film — was a Top Twenty R&B hit.

 The Car Wash soundtrack won a Grammy Award for Best Score Soundtrack Album at the 19th Annual Grammy Awards in 1977.